22Tango/NASA/README.md

-# Python Frunctions for NASA API
+# Python Functions for NASA API